Menu

 Through assemblies and the schools PSHE/Citizenship curriculum, pupils develop an understanding of law and fairness appropriate to their age.
 Pupils are always helped to distinguish right from wrong, in the classroom, during assemblies and on the playground.

-The Behaviour and Anti-Bullying policies set out a zero-tolerance baseline for any form of aggression, abuse or violence, which extends to pupils, staff, parents and carers.
+The Behaviour for Learning Policy set out a zero-tolerance baseline for any form of aggression, abuse or violence, which extends to pupils, staff, parents and carers.

 We operate a buddy scheme where every Reception pupil is matched to a Year 6 pupil, while this serves to settle the Reception class in quickly, it also encourages pupils to discuss and demonstrate our expected standards.

-We participate in a termly walk to school week, which complements our daily Park and Stride initiative.
-Together with our Bikeability offering to Year 6 and our Year 3 trip to Hazard Alley, Safety Centre we are constantly providing our families with the opportunity to observe the laws of the road!
+Together with our Bikeability offering to Year 6 and our Year 5 trip to Hazard Alley, Safety Centre we are constantly providing our families with the opportunity to observe the laws of the road!

-We have a close relationship with our PCSOs who visit regularly and take an active role in discussions with the pupils.
-Our Year 6 class also have the opportunity to visit the Crown Court and take part in a role play exercise, while Reception visit the local fire station to learn the rules of the emergency services.
+We have a relationship with our local PCSOs who visit regularly and take an active role in discussions with the pupils.

 Individual Liberty